wp-plugins/tap-cookies/README.txt

   3. updated method unknown_cookies_detected_dashboard_widget
   4. updated method dashboard_setu

+= 1.0 =
+* Initial release.

 == Upgrade Notice ==

-You must upgrade as soon as posible to version 1.2.
-See Changelog for details
+You must upgrade as soon as posible to version 1.2 or later.
+See Changelog section for details.

 == Arbitrary section ==